ghacks Technology News

 24 Firefox Search Plugins You Need

-Searching is probably the one activity that every Internet user is doing on a daily basis.
-It does not really matter if it is a student doing research for his next essay, a housewife looking for new recipes, youngsters looking for the latest music videos on Youtube or the couple looking for a new health insurance.
+Searching is probably the one activity that every Internet user does on a daily basis.
+It does not really matter if it is a student doing research for an essay, a cook looking for new recipes, youngsters looking for the latest music videos on YouTube or a couple looking for a new health insurance or weekend vacation.

-To much choice on the other hand puts some pressure back on the user who now has to pick the useful extensions and cast the other that are not helping him aside.
-That’s where this article comes into play.
+That's where this article comes into play.
 It lists the Firefox Search Extensions that you need to search the Internet professionally.
 They help you find the information you are looking for faster and efficiently.
+With that said, it should be clear that you should not install all 24 of them in the browser.

 The following list contains useful search plugins that can speed up the information finding process tremendously.
 No toolbar plugins have been included in the list.